Hrishik-Koley/hrishik-koley.github.io/content/activities.md

 - **LIMIT Committee, ISI Bangalore**

-  - Part of the [Core Committee](https://www.limitisi.in/resources/team/core) and the [Technical Team](https://www.limitisi.in/resources/team/tech) since September, 2023 till July, 2025.
+  - Part of the [Core Committee](https://www.limitisi.in/resources/team/core) and the [Technical Team](https://www.limitisi.in/resources/team/tech) since September, 2023.
   - LIMIT Team organizes an international exam [LIMIT](https://www.limitisi.in/) for high school students from grades 8th to 12th and undergraduate students.

 - **CHAOS Committee, ISI Bangalore**
-  - Part of the team that organized [CHAOS 2K25](https://chaosisib.github.io/), which is the annual fest of Indian Statistical Institute, Bangalore Centre, since February, 2025 till May, 2025.
+  - Part of the team that organized [CHAOS 2K25](https://chaosisib.github.io/), which is the annual fest of Indian Statistical Institute, Bangalore Centre, since February, 2025.
   - Part of the [group](https://chaosisib.github.io/developer.html) that created and maintained the website for CHAOS.